ayumiryu/threads-synchronization/README.md

 make
 ```

-then try some input to test(you can sue any input to test)
+then try some input to test(you can use any input to test)

 ```
 ./yi 2